Educational Therapy Evaluations

 - Consultation may be done at the beginning of the assessment appointment or in a separate appointment.

 - Includes both formal (standardized) assessments and informal assessments to evaluate the student’s knowledge, abilities, and skills.

 3. Analysis of findings and development of Instructional Plan

-- Diagnostic Report provided to parents includes assessment results, interpretations, and specific instructional recommendations.
+- Educational Therapy Report provided to parents includes assessment results, interpretations, and specific instructional recommendations.
 Report is appropriate for use in schools or other student services settings.